kylibjohnson/QA_Project7/README.md

 # Sprint 7 project
+## Project Name
 Urban Grocers API Testing | Kyli B. Johnson
+## Project Purpose
 The purpose of these tests are to check the response status code and to parse the response ensuring that the response body contains the expected data of our API endpoint requests GET, POST, PUT, and DELETE of the Urban Grocers site.
+## Technologies & Techniques

-Throughout these tests the apiDoc (URL /docs/) and swagger docs (URL /api/swagger) are used as a reference to determine what kind of tests can be created for endpoints of the Urban Grocers site.
-In addition, these tests are also ran through Postman, when needed.
+The documentation sources used for reference are the apiDoc (URL /docs/) and swagger (URL /api/swagger) to determine what kind of tests can be created for endpoints of the Urban Grocers site.
+The tests are conducted in Visual Studio Code and also ran through Postman, when needed.

-TASK 1 | GET
+## TASK 1 | GET
-    //In this task, I am checking the GET request by getting a list of warehouses using the endpoint /api/v1/warehouse.
-Our first test will check that the response code returns a '200 OK' with a list of the warehouses in Visual Studio Code.
-To do this, enter the following code in the body under the get.Handlers.test folder then run the code in the terminal using command 'npx jest':
+In this task, I am checking the GET request by getting a list of warehouses using the endpoint /api/v1/warehouse.
+Our first test will check that the response code returns a '200 OK' with a list of the warehouses.
+To do this, enter the following code in the body under the getHandlers.test.js folder.
+Then run the code in the terminal using command 'npx jest':

 const config = require('../config');